Roche limit and stellar disruption in the Simpson--Visser spacetime: Tidal disruption in the Simpson--Visser spacetime

 As discussed in the previous subsection, for masses $M\approx 10M_{\odot}$ neutron stars undergo disruption only when it is hidden by the event horizon, if disruption occurs at all, even for small values of $a$.
 We now use Eq.~\eqref{roche2}, together with the data from Table~\ref{tab:stellar_models}, to verify whether this behavior also occurs for a white dwarf.

-In Figure~\ref{fig:roche_WD}, we analyze the behavior of the Roche radius for white dwarfs.
-In the left panel, we show how the Roche radius varies as the black hole mass is increased for selected values of the regularization parameter, and we observe that the larger the regularization parameter, the smaller the black hole mass for which the Roche radius exists.
-In the right panel, we fix the black hole mass and study how the Roche radius behaves as the regularization parameter is varied, finding the same trend: more massive black holes allow only smaller values of the regularization parameter.
+In Figure \ref{fig:roche_WD}, we extend our analysis to the Roche radius of white dwarfs, exploring the intermediate to supermassive black hole regime.
+In the left panel, we illustrate how the Roche radius varies with increasing black hole mass for selected values of the regularization parameter $a$.
+Consistent with the neutron star case, we observe a strong geometric suppression of tidal forces: larger values of $a$ drastically reduce the maximum black hole mass capable of producing a Roche radius.
+The right panel corroborates this trend for fixed black hole masses, demonstrating that more massive black holes permit disruption only for strictly smaller values of the regularization parameter.

-For those cases in which the combination of black hole mass and regularization parameter permits disruption, more massive black holes have the Roche radius hidden inside the event horizon.
-For astrophysical black holes such as M87*, with mass $M=6.5\times10^{9}M_{\odot}$ \cite{EventHorizonTelescope:2019dse}, and Sgr~A*, with mass $M=4.297\times10^{6}M_{\odot}$ \cite{EventHorizonTelescope:2022wkp}, white dwarfs would have a Roche radius smaller than the event horizon radius, and thus the disruption process would be hidden by the event horizon.
-For the case of M87*, a Roche radius exists only if the regularization parameter satisfies approximately $a\lesssim 9.4\times10^{-4}M$.
-In this situation, the Roche radius is $r_{\text{Roche}}\approx1.5\times10^{7}\,\mathrm{km}$, while the event horizon radius is $r_{+}\approx1.92\times10^{10}\,\mathrm{km}$; therefore, the horizon radius is much larger than the Roche radius.
-For Sgr~A*, a Roche limit exists provided that the regularization parameter satisfies approximately $a\lesssim1.2\times10^{-1}M$.
-In this case, the Roche radius is $r_{\text{Roche}}\approx1.39\times10^{6}\,\mathrm{km}$, whereas the event horizon radius is $r_{+}\approx1.27\times10^{7}\,\mathrm{km}$.
-Although the difference is smaller in this case, the Roche radius still remains smaller than the event horizon radius.
+For configurations where the combination of black hole mass and parameter $a$ still permits disruption, the increased black hole mass typically forces the Roche radius to be completely hidden inside the event horizon.
+To illustrate the astrophysical implications of this effect, we consider two well-known supermassive black holes: M87* with mass $M = 6.5 \times 10^9 M_\odot$ \cite{EventHorizonTelescope:2019dse}, and Sgr A* with mass $M = 4.297 \times 10^6 M_\odot$ \cite{EventHorizonTelescope:2022wkp}.
+For the case of M87*, a physical Roche radius exists only if the regularization parameter is extremely small, satisfying $a \lesssim 9.4 \times 10^{-4} M$.
+Even in this limit, the Roche radius ($r_{\text{Roche}} \approx 1.5 \times 10^7$ $km$) is entirely dwarfed by the massive event horizon ($r_+ \approx 1.92 \times 10^{10}$ $km$).
+Similarly, for Sgr A*, a Roche limit exists provided that $a \lesssim 1.2 \times 10^{-1} M$.
+Here, the Roche radius reaches $r_{\text{Roche}} \approx 1.39 \times 10^6$ $km$, which still remains strictly smaller than the event horizon radius of $r_+ \approx 1.27 \times 10^7$ $km$.
+Ultimately, in both astrophysical scenarios, the horizon completely encloses the disruption radius.
+The white dwarf is swallowed whole, and any potential tidal disruption process remains unobservable to asymptotic observers.